draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-02-27-blog-tour-sensitive.md

 I was naturally fascinated by Walker's interviews with experts about how sensitivity may have been considered a more desirable trait in the past, and how it's valued and rewarded in different societies and cultures.
 However, I do think that having a past-present-future (or present-past-future) structure to the book might have made this information more cohesive and impactful, and avoided some repetition and jumping back and forth.

-I'd have also liked to have seen some consideration of intersectionality - for example, how are more sensitive cis men and boys perceived and treated differently from more sensitive cis women and girls?
-How does the experience of being highly sensitive and Black differ from that of being highly sensitive and white?
+I'd have also liked to have seen some consideration of intersectionality - for example, are highly sensitive Black people perceived and treated differently from highly sensitive white people?
+Can girls and women "get away" with showing they're highly sensitive in a way that boys and men can't?

 <cite>Sensitive</cite> is interesting and validating, and gave me a lot to think about.